terminaljoint/concepts-of-the-virtual-core-coded-computers-v1/1-PREFACE/2-why-virtual-core-coded-computers.md

-# The Convergence of Software Engineering and Hardware Synthesis:
+# WHY VIRTUAL CORE CODED COMPUTERS?

-I
+## The Convergence of Software Engineering and Hardware Synthesis: